yugabyte/yugabyte-db/docs/content/latest/quick-start/binary/create-local-cluster.md

 Clients can now connect to the YSQL and YCQL APIs at `localhost:5433` and `localhost:9042` respectively.

-## 2. Check cluster status with yb-ctl
+## 2. Check cluster status with "yb-ctl status"

-Run the `yb-ctl status` command to see the `yb-master` and `yb-tserver` processes running locally.
+To see the `yb-master` and `yb-tserver` processes running locally, run the `yb-ctl status` command.

 ### Example